ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.7.rst

 Major changes in popular modules are detailed here

-* The :ref:`DEFAULT_SYSLOG_FACILITY` configuration option tells Ansible modules to use a specific `syslog facility <https://en.wikipedia.org/wiki/Syslog#Facility>`_ when logging information on the managed machine.
-This was broken for machines which used journald and had the python bindings for journald installed.
-The bug meant that machines without journald could be logging to a different location than machines which did use journald.
-Ansible-2.7 fixes this bug which means that the location of remote logs on systems which use journald could change if :ref:`DEFAULT_SYSLOG_FACILITY` is configured.
+* The :ref:`DEFAULT_SYSLOG_FACILITY` configuration option tells Ansible modules to use a specific `syslog facility <https://en.wikipedia.org/wiki/Syslog#Facility>`_ when logging information on all managed machines.
+Due to a bug with older Ansible versions, this setting did not affect machines using journald with the systemd Python bindings installed.
+On those machines, Ansible log messages were sent to ``/var/log/messages``, even if you set :ref:`DEFAULT_SYSLOG_FACILITY`.
+  Ansible 2.7 fixes this bug, routing all Ansible log messages according to the value set for :ref:`DEFAULT_SYSLOG_FACILITY`.
+If you have :ref:`DEFAULT_SYSLOG_FACILITY` configured, the location of remote logs on systems which use journald may change.

 Modules removed
 ---------------